dekuNukem/PicoRC/sirius1.md

 ![Alt text](photos/sirius1/unplug.png)

-* Remove the PSU Completely
+* Remove the PSU completely
 * Insert the screws back in their holes for safekeeping
 	* Finger tight is fine
 * Put the computer away for now